-Due to their location in infant graves and chemical analysis that indicates they were used to feed milk products from ruminant, it is believed that these little vessels were used to feed infants.
-Although, it is also possible they were used to feed the sick.
+Due to their location in infant graves, and chemical analysis that indicates these early communities used them to feed milk products from ruminants, researchers believe that these vessels may have been used to feed infants.
+Although it is also possible Bronze Age and Iron Age peoples used them to feed the sick.

-The introduction of this type of vessel to help wean a baby could mark an important change in the way our ancestors cared for their children and the number of children a family could support.
-By enabling a mother to stop or reduce breastfeeding of a baby or small child, it would then allow her the time and energy to have another child.
-This change could have significantly alter the population of a community, allowing it to grow much faster.
+If used for supplementing a babies diet, then introducing this type of vessel to help wean a baby could mark an essential change in how our ancestors cared for their children and the number of children a family could support.
+By enabling a mother to stop or reduce breastfeeding of a baby or small child, it would allow her the time and energy to have another child.
+This change could have significantly altered the population of a community, allowing it to grow much faster.

 Smoke fired Terracotta

-It has been fired to emulate the ancient firing conditions.
-The original pot would have been fired in an open wood fire, in close contact with the fuel, a process that leaves its mark on the clay as variations in the surface colour.
-However the very low temperatures achieved in open firings, also results in pots that are relatively weak, so this pot has been fired to a somewhat higher temperature to strengthen it, in a special firing process that allows me to achieve an authentic appearance to the pot.
+We have fired this pot to emulate the ancient firing conditions.
+The original pot was fired in an open wood fire, in close contact with the fuel, a process that leaves its mark on the clay as variations in the surface colour.
+However, the low temperatures achieved in open firings also result in relatively weak pots, so this pot has been fired to a somewhat higher temperature to strengthen it, in a unique firing process that allows me to achieve an authentic appearance to the pot.

 Health & Safety

-This is a Museum Quality Replica and is not intended for use.
-Under no circumstances do we recommend this should be use to feed a baby or ill person (or anyone).
-Years of research and technology have gone into the production of modern, safe products for the care of babies and the ill.
+This vessel is a Museum Quality Replica and is not intended for use.
+You should under no circumstances use this vessel to feed a baby or ill person (or anyone).
+Years of research and technology have gone into the production of modern, safe products for the care of babies and the sick.
 Use those instead!